nathanielshak/advancedprogramming/Lesson7/README.md

 * Have a familiarity and basic understanding of Big O analysis.
 * Understand lists in Python.
-* Have a decent amount amount of experience analyzing and coding semi-complex algoirthms.
+* Have a decent amount of experience analyzing and coding semi-complex algorithms.

 **By completing this lesson, students will:**

 * Get practice implementing complex algorithms to solve coding problems.
 * Be introduced to sorting algorithms, the variety of concerns that may come into play when choosing one.
-* Gain a greater understanding of Big O analysis and the nuances of where it might not explain everything.
+* Gain a greater understanding of Big O analysis and the nuances of where it might not explain everything relevant to a problem.
 * Get introduced the concept of Space vs Time complexity.
 * Get practice reading documentation.